abbiedaniel/salesforce-maintenance/PD1-Notes.md

   		// When we wish to configure the DML operation, or handle failed records,
   		// we must use the Database class methods.
  		```

+- **Rethrowing Exceptions & Inner Exceptions**
+	- After catching an exception in a catch block, you have the option to rethrow the caught exception variable.
+This is useful if your method is called by another method and you want to delegate the handling of the exception to the caller method.
+You can rethrow the caught exception as an inner exception in your custom exception and have the main method catch your custom exception type.
+    	```apex
+     	public class My1Exception extends Exception {}
+     	public class M2Exception extends Exception {}

+     	try {
+     		throw new My1Exception('first exception');
+     	} catch (My1Exception e){
+     		throw new My2Exception('thrown with inner exception', e);
+     	}
+     	```

 </details>